King Edward VI Academy: Specialism

 In September 2005 the school achieved Specialist school status as a Humanities College and renamed yet again, this time to King Edward VI Humanities College.
 The additional funding provided an audio and visual recording studio, enhanced ICT facilities and an archive area in a recently refurbished Humanities Block with interactive whiteboards and well resourced departments.
 The school has provided sixth form education for the over 16s since September 2008, with provision of study for a BTec National Diploma Studies in Business Studies.
 Although the specialist schools programme has now ended the school continues to specialise in humanities.

 Results

 The school ranked 57th out of 65 in the published results table for Lincolnshire schools during 2007.
-Only 22% of pupils achieved the equivalent of five or more GCSEs at grade C or above, however King Edward VI Humanities College was the only bi-lateral educational facility in the published results table.
+Only 22% of pupils achieved the equivalent of five or more GCSEs at grade C or above, however the then King Edward VI Humanities College was the only bi-lateral educational facility in the published results table.